FuriouZz/blog/content/posts/2024-01-02/index.md

   * `archive.vto` - the layout for the archive page
   * `archive_result.vto` - the layout for posts sorted by tags and authors

-If we visit the [Simple Blog theme](https://github.com/lumeland/theme-simple-blog/) repository, we may notice that our homepage is represented by [src/index.vto](https://github.com/lumeland/theme-simple-blog/blob/e1a0146f392890d9af28f3cf43e4749030cc6556/src/index.vto#L2).
+For example if we visit the [Simple Blog theme](https://github.com/lumeland/theme-simple-blog/) repository, we may notice that our home page is represented by [src/index.vto](https://github.com/lumeland/theme-simple-blog/blob/e1a0146f392890d9af28f3cf43e4749030cc6556/src/index.vto#L2).
 This page use `base.vto` layout.

 > In [Lume](https://lume.land/docs/creating-pages/page-files/), a page can use different format like `.md`, `.js`, `.ts`.
 You can even write your page in HTML or use a template engine like Vento for `.vto` file.